Palette-Labs-Inc/registry/rfcs/00003-identity-contracts.md

 - **Last supportd:** 03-30-2024

 ## Abstract
-This RFC proposes a self-sovereign identity framework for decentralized commercial networks and identity primitives for a distributed network of users on either side of a two-sided commercial transaction.
+This RFC proposes a self-sovereign identity framework for a distributed network of users on either side of a two-sided commercial transaction.

 ## Motivation
 The motiviation for a decentralized identity standard is to shift control back to the users within the network.